F5OEO/rpidatv/README.md

 ./install.sh fr
 ```

-- When it has finished, accept the reboot offered or type "sudo reboot now", log in again and then start the software by typing:
+- When it has finished, accept the reboot offered or type "sudo reboot now", log in again and the console menu should be displayed.
+If not, you can start the software by typing:

 ```sh
 /home/pi/rpidatv/scripts/menu.sh menu